mbloch/mapshaper/docs/development/label-tool-design.md

 so they move and hide with it.
 That also means the cost is one `getBBox()` per selected label per **SVG redraw**, not per frame — navigation repositions the symbol layer instead of rebuilding it.
-A select-all on a large layer would still pay it, for outlines too small to tell apart, so past `MAX_OUTLINES` the cue is dropped rather than drawn.
+A select-all on a large layer would still pay it, for outlines too small to tell apart, so past `MAX_OUTLINES` the labels wear a halo instead (`.label-cue-marked`, the selection's blue) — a class on the text node, which costs no measurement.
+It says less than an outline: no box, no anchor, no knots.
+That is the right trade at that size, where the selection is a group about to be restyled rather than objects being handled one at a time, and the one thing the cue has to say is which labels are in it.
+Past the cap the cue used to be dropped altogether, so selecting a whole layer left the map looking untouched.
 Hover fires on every pointer move and mostly changes nothing here, so `refresh()` compares what it is about to draw against what is already drawn and returns; a map render passes `force` to get past that, since the markup the cues were in has been replaced.